Justis-Lamanna/fallapalooza2/README.md

 4. The first time it runs, the program will prompt you for credentials via a link in your command prompt.
 This is saved for subsequent uses, but expires after a month.

+Note that you can run the program with one argument, which is taken as the spreadsheet ID to pull from.
+It should be in *exactly* the same format as the original.

 ## Output
 All text files are placed in the `output` directory, created wherever the program was run from.